isabella232/advertising-cloud.en/help/dsp/campaign-management/placements/placement-settings.md

    * To manually select an interval, click inside a cell and optionally drag to select the interval.
 1. Click **[!UICONTROL Save]**.

 **[!UICONTROL Topic Targeting]:** (Optional; available to advertisers configured with [!DNL Comscore] and [!DNL Grapeshot] segments) Specific segment names or IDs from [!DNL Comscore] and [!DNL Grapeshot] to include as targets.
 Additional fees may apply for this feature.
-To activate this feature and set up topic segments, contact your [!DNL Adobe] account manager.
+To activate this feature and set up topic segments, contact your [!DNL Adobe] account team.

 To specify topic targeting: